cisagov/pshtt/README.md

 #### Running directly

-To run the tool locally from the repository, without installing , first install the requirements:
+To run the tool locally from the repository, without installing, first install the requirements:

 ```bash
 pip install -r requirements.txt